7 Insights from Visiting Israel

 2. Modern Israel is a miracle

-4. The Palestinian people are profoundly oppressed
+4. The Palestinian people are deeply oppressed

 After meeting some Palestinians in Bethlehem, which is in the West Bank, my heart was broken for their predicament.
 Unemployment is nearly 30 percent.
 Many evangelical Christians have experienced persecution from the government.
 The educational system is limited and extremely prejudiced.
 And there is a looming sense of hopelessness, especially amongst the young.
 While many want to blame Israel, the reality is that the corrupt Palestinian government and the leadership of other Muslim countries are using them as a political tool against Israel.
 Regardless, current efforts to help the Palestinians are simply not working and need radical reform.